gkrampah/DeepNeuralNetwork/README.md

 ## Optimizers

-Updates weights by optimising the way the gradients are calculated
+Updates weights by optimizing the way the gradients are calculated

 - Momentum
 - Nesterov momentum